The Options button provides a variety of actions you can perform for this particular sales order.

 - We check that all SO statuses are set to their Final Status

 - Misc Parts Cost % – This dropdown field allows you to set how much of the Miscellaneous Parts Modifier you are collecting is cost.
 The modifier, set during proposal creation, cannot be modified.
 But the cost can.
 For example, you might have a 5% Misc Parts modifier that charges 5% of all parts to cover incidentals and consumables.
-If you put a 50% value in the Misc Parts Cost % box, half of the 5% modifier will be calculated as the cost for the purpose of commission and job costing reports.
+If you put a 50% value in the Misc Parts Cost % box, half of the 5% modifier will be calculated as the cost for commission and job costing reports.

 - Misc Parts Tax – This box is for reference and cannot be modified.
 When checked, this tells you that the miscellaneous parts modifier is considered taxable and will be included in the sales tax calculation.
 An empty check box indicates that the miscellaneous parts are not taxable.